04.1.2025

 Success Stories: Colleagues Finding Freedom

 Dr. Sarah M., Emergency Physician: After 15 years in hospital emergency medicine, Dr. Sarah was experiencing severe burnout and considering leaving medicine.
-Through our practitioner recovery program and business mentorship, she:
+Through our physician burnout treatment program and business mentorship, she:

 Jennifer R., ICU Nurse: COVID-19 pushed Jennifer to her breaking point.
 Compassion fatigue, PTSD from patient deaths, and moral distress from inadequate resources led to depression and panic attacks.
-Our integrated approach helped her:
+Our integrated healthcare worker wellness Arizona approach helped her:

 Dr. Michael T., Internist: Drowning in documentation and frustrated by insurance limitations, Dr. Michael was seeing 30+ patients daily without time for meaningful care.
-Through our transition program:
+Through our medical professional burnout transition program:

 The Business Model: Sustainable Practice